 Sin City has a huge reputation for being an outstanding entertainment destination.
 Yes, it’s got casinos and a rocking nightlife, but did you know Las Vegas is a great place for retail therapy too?

-Aside from the gambling, incredible live shows, Michelin-star restaurants, acres of hotel pools and getting married by Elvis (check out my post of the time I crashed an Elvis wedding in Las Vegas!), Las Vegas has an incredible shopping scene with a mix of luxury brand stores, unique boutiques and specialty shops that are unlike any others.
+Aside from the gambling (which you don’t even need to do and you’ll still run out time to do everything here!), incredible live shows, Michelin-star restaurants, acres of hotel pools and getting married by Elvis (check out my post of the time I crashed an Elvis wedding in Las Vegas!), Las Vegas has an incredible shopping scene with a mix of luxury brand stores, unique boutiques and specialty shops that are unlike any others.

 There is almost 7 million square feet of shopping heaven in Las Vegas, so where should you even begin?
 Don’t worry, I’ve got you!

 *This post contains affiliate links.
 If you make a purchase I will make a small commission, at no extra cost to you.

 Warning: You could spend a whole weekend in just one hotel resort and never step out onto the Strip with the amount of things to do in each one!
 Especially hotels with shopping malls, casinos, pools surrounded by cabanas and nightclubs, multiple restaurants and live shows.

 Objects are further away than they appear too!
 Everything is so large here, you think it’s a short walk from one hotel to the next, but don’t be fooled ;D